ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Specials with upgrades that increase their number of uses now specify this in their descriptions.
   - Text for some Specials has been shortened to better accommodate this tweak (Psycho Darts, Stun Pulse).

-**Firemodes**
+**Renames**

-- Renamed "Plasma" to "Plasma Ryfle".
+- Renamed Firemode: "Plasma" > "Plasma Ryfle".
-- Renamed "Ion" to "Ion Ryfle".
+- Renamed Firemode: "Ion" > "Ion Ryfle".
+- Renamed Gavel Mod: "Fast Reload" > "Light Ammo".
+- Renamed Gavel Mod: "Melee Deflect" > "360 Deflect".

 ## Icon Colors